Castle Craig is open and we continue to offer our much needed residential addiction treatment for patients during the Coronavirus pandemic.

 To arrange an initial assessment or for any questions on how this will work for you, contact our Admissions Team.

 Increased screening for new patients takes place both before admission, during admission and during the first week of treatment in isolation.
 All new patients are Covid-19 PCR (antigen) tested for coronavirus twice in our admissions and detox unit before they join in with the main treatment programme.
 All patients and staff are screened on a daily basis, and Personal Protective Equipment (PPE) is used for all appropriate contact.
-Staff receive a monthly Covid-19 swab test.
-Our staff are screened with swab tests monthly.
+Our staff submit twice-weekly lateral flow tests and medical staff are required to receive a monthly Covid-19 swab test.

 The safety of our patients and staff is of the utmost importance to us and we are maintaining the highest level of infection control and sanitisation throughout the whole hospital and all buildings.
 We have implemented hand hygiene protocols in accordance with guidelines issued by Public Health which include: